amaranth-lang/amaranth/docs/guide.rst

 .. _lang-comb:

-Combinatorial evaluation
+Combinational evaluation
 ========================

-Signals in the combinatorial :ref:`control domain <lang-domains>` change whenever any value used to compute them changes.
-The final value of a combinatorial signal is equal to its :ref:`initial value <lang-initial>` updated by the :ref:`active assignments <lang-active>` in the :ref:`assignment order <lang-assignorder>`.
-Combinatorial signals cannot hold any state.
+Signals in the combinational :ref:`control domain <lang-domains>` change whenever any value used to compute them changes.
+The final value of a combinational signal is equal to its :ref:`initial value <lang-initial>` updated by the :ref:`active assignments <lang-active>` in the :ref:`assignment order <lang-assignorder>`.
+Combinational signals cannot hold any state.

 Consider the following code: